For the hard working weight trainer, food serves to maintain and sustain the body during and after weight training sessions.

 Mix milk or water with whey protein.
 I will usually mix the banana in with my protein drink.
 Have this about an hour before your workout.

 There you have it, a one day mass menu designed to do one thing, build lean muscle mass.
 Get into the habit of following this kind of menu and you’ll be well on your way to building the body of your dreams.

-Now, this menu is about 4,000 calories and good for those of you who are between 180 pounds to about 210 pounds.
+Now, this menu is about 4,000 calories and will help pack on quality mass.
 You will have to adjust this menu to match that of your own needs and tastes.
 If you don’t like fish, substitute it for chicken.

 All the best,

 Blake has been weight lifting for about 28 years now.
 He's 45 years of age and started seriously training when he was 18 years old.